fpearl/hello_world/README.md

 hello_world
 ===========

-This is my first attempt to create and use a git repository
+This is my first attempt to create and use a git repository.
+Here, I have added a sentence.